yyf-lbl/sing-box-reality-hysteria2/README.md

-# sing-REALITY-Box
+# sing-Box-reality-hysteria2
-One click REALITY installer on sing-box core
+One click reality and hysteria2 installer on sing-box core

-# sing-REALITY-box

-sing-REALITY-box is the first one-click installer script to install REALITY on sing-box core !
 ## Features

 - Easy installation and configuration
+- No need for a domain name, just use a self-signed certificate to sign any domain.
-- Ability to choose the desired port and SNI
+- Ability to choose the desired reality port and SNI
+- Ability to choose the desired hysteria2 port
 - Real easy to use for the end-users

 ## Prerequisites